adityarap/terraform-deploy-using-githubactions/README.md

-# Terraform Deployment Using Github Actions
+# Terraform Deployment Using Github Actions.

 This document will provide you all the details how to configure the github actions to trigger the terraform deployment.